django/dsf-working-groups/active/ai.md

 - Improved support for using the Django docs with AI, potentially including on-site vector search and llm-friendly docs formats (e.g. markdown files or `llms.txt`)
 - Exploring modern agent-based workflows
 - Reviewing the energy use of AI
+- Adding context-aware chatbots to the Django docs site or Discord